What is a DUA?

 - Once you click “Submit” the DUA will be automatically assigned to the authorized Negotiating Office, and a negotiator will reach out to you about next steps.

-- You are also required to obtain Security Review of the dataset and DUA terms by your local information security officer in the Research Safety Application.
-Once you've submitted your Security Review request, you should link the two reviews using the "Manage Related Projects" activity in the projects workspace.
+- You are also required to obtain Security Review of the dataset and DUA terms by your local information security officer in the Data Safety Application.
+Once you've submitted your Security Review request, you should link the two reviews using the "Manage Related Projects" activity.

-You can track the status of the DUA as it is reviewed, negotiated and finalized and also communicate with the negotiator directly in the Agreements System.
+You can track the status of the DUA as it is reviewed, negotiated and finalized and also communicate with the negotiator directly in the Agreements Application.

-*Don't forget to utilize the "Manage Related Projects" function to link relevant IRB-ESTR and Research Safety submissions!
+*Don't forget to utilize the "Manage Related Projects" function to link relevant IRB-ESTR and Data Safety submissions!

 Not every data exchange requires a DUA, but many outgoing datasets do require certain restrictions to prevent the data from being used inappropriately or illegally.
 For example, data originally provided or owned by a third party, identifiable data, data resulting from human subjects research, and data that is protected by federal or international regulations (e.g. FERPA, HIPAA, GDPR) would require a DUA.
 If you are at all unsure about whether a DUA might be helpful or required to properly protect the use of your data, please reach out to your local Negotiating Office.